AASDN Joins NANA

 American Academy of Sports Dietitians and Nutritionists

-Welcome to the American Academy of Sports Dietitians and Nutritionists.
-AASDN was established in 2001 in response to the need for sound, scientific nutrition programs aimed at allowing non-licensed nutrition professionals to safely and legally incorporate nutrition into their programs.
 Non-licensed health and fitness professionals have been told that nutrition is beyond their scope of practice and nutrition should be left to dietitians.
 While dietitians are the “go to” experts, the Surgeon General’s office has issued a call to action for all professionals to become involved in reducing obesity rates and improving the health of the Nation.
+Also, the Academy of Nutrition and Dietetics has indicated (in writing) that it is legal for health and fitness professionals to incorporate nutrition into their programs.
+See statement below.